tc39/proposal-temporal/docs/ambiguity.md

   See the documentation of `with()` for more details about why this option is used.
 - `'reject'`: Throw a `RangeError` if the offset is not valid for the provided date and time in the provided time zone.

-The default is `reject` for [`Temporal.LocalDateTime.from`](./localdatetime.html#from) because there is no obvious default solution.
+The default is `reject` for [`Temporal.LocalDateTime.from`](./localdatetime.md#from) because there is no obvious default solution.
 Instead, the developer needs to decide how to fix the now-invalid data.

-For [`Temporal.LocalDateTime.with`](./localdatetime.html#with) the default is `'prefer'`.
+For [`Temporal.LocalDateTime.with`](./localdatetime.md#with) the default is `'prefer'`.
 This default is helpful to prevent DST disambiguation from causing unexpected one-hour changes in exact time after making small changes to clock time fields.
-For example, if a `Temporal.LocalDateTime` is set to the "second" 1:30AM on a day where the 1-2AM clock hour is repeated after a backwards DST transition, then calling `.with({minute: 45})` will result in an ambiguity which is resolved using the default `offset: 'prefer'` option.
+For example, if a [`Temporal.LocalDateTime`](./localdatetime.md) is set to the "second" 1:30AM on a day where the 1-2AM clock hour is repeated after a backwards DST transition, then calling `.with({minute: 45})` will result in an ambiguity which is resolved using the default `offset: 'prefer'` option.
 Because the existing offset is valid for the new time, it will be retained so the result will be the "second" 1:45AM.
 However, if the existing offset is not valid for the new result (e.g. `.with({hour: 0})`), then the default behavior will change the offset to match the new local time in that time zone.

-Note that offset vs. timezone conflicts only matter for `Temporal.LocalDateTime` because no other Temporal type accepts both an IANA time zone and a time zone offset as an input to any method.
+Note that offset vs. timezone conflicts only matter for [`Temporal.LocalDateTime`](./localdatetime.md) because no other Temporal type accepts both an IANA time zone and a time zone offset as an input to any method.
-For example, `Temporal.Instant.from` will never run into conflicts because the `Temporal.Instant` type ignores the time sone in the input and only uses the offset.
+For example, (`Temporal.Instant.from`)(./instant.md#from) will never run into conflicts because the [`Temporal.Instant`](./instant.md) type ignores the time sone in the input and only uses the offset.

 ## Examples: `offset` option